Come back every Monday for Ways to Live Your Best Life

 For more about Boundaries

 There are numerous other “Boundaries” posts on this site.
 Search and read.

 I am a Certified Professional Coach and I hold a degree from Lamar University in Speech and a Master’s from the University of Texas.
 I married Sam after raising three children as a single mother.
 I was an educator in regular and special education for twenty years, finishing my professional career as a Braille teacher.
 In 2007 I founded SMORE for Women.
-SMORE is a nonprofit association whose goal is Single Moms, Overjoyed, Rejuvenated, and Empowered.
-My stories have been published in several Christian books and magazines.
+SMORE is a 501 (c) 3 nonprofit whose goal is Single Moms, Overjoyed, Rejuvenated, and Empowered.
+My stories have been published in several books and magazines.
 My Website.